San José, Costa Rica: Train

-The Instituto Costarricense de Ferrocarriles, or the state owned railway institute, is in charge of all of Costa Rica's railways.
+The Instituto Costarricense de Ferrocarriles, or the state-owned railway institute, is in charge of all of Costa Rica's railways.
 In 2004, this institution began work on the establishment of an inter-urban railway network.
 This network would connect Tibás, Heredia, San Antonio de Belén, Pavas, San Pedro de Montes de Oca, Sabanilla, and Curridabat, among other locations.

 There are plans to expand this inter-urban railway system into Cartago, Alajuela, and the Juan Santamaría International Airport.

 Trains run to Heredia from Estación Atlantico and San Antonio de Belen and from Estación Pacifico.

 Taxis

 San José public taxi services complement the urban transportation network.
 Taxis are characterized by their red color and belong to registered cooperatives.
 There are other taxi services which do not belong to the registered system, there are also taxis from the airport that are usually orange.

-The car-sharing company Uber is active in Costa Rica and, despite repeated clashes with and strikes by taxi drivers protesting unfair competition, continues to operate in the country.
+The ride-sharing company Uber is active in Costa Rica and, despite repeated clashes with and strikes by taxi drivers protesting unfair competition, continues to operate in the country.
+In September 2025, a labor court in San José ruled that Uber must treat their drivers as employees rather than independent contractors.